Research Program: Cancer Measurement Technology and Data Science

 John Katzenellenbogen directs a research program that intersects chemistry, biology, and medical applications with a particular focus on the action of estrogens in breast cancer and androgens in prostate cancer.
-His interests are in addressing key problems in hormone-regulated cancer of the breast and prostate using basic science approaches, the development of novel in vivo methods for functional imaging, and the development of novel cancer therapeutics.
-He is recognized internationally as a pioneer in the development of diagnostic and therapeutic agents for the management of hormone-regulated cancers, including the PET imaging agents FES for estrogen receptors in breast cancers and FDHT for the androgen receptor in prostate cancers that are widely used in the clinical development of novel anti-hormones.
-He has also assisted in the development of a PET-based hormone challenge test that images hormone-induced changes in tumor metabolism and other molecular targets that are proving highly predictive of response to endocrine therapies in breast cancer.
+He explores critical problems in hormone-regulated breast and prostate cancer using basic science approaches, developing novel in vivo functional imaging methods, and developing novel cancer therapeutics.
+He is recognized internationally as a pioneer in the development of diagnostic and therapeutic agents for the management of hormone-regulated cancers, including the PET imaging agents FES for estrogen receptors in breast cancers and FDHT for the androgen receptor in prostate cancers used in the clinical development of novel anti-hormones.
+He has also assisted in developing a PET-based hormone challenge test that images hormone-induced changes in tumor metabolism and other molecular targets, proving highly predictive of response to endocrine therapies in breast cancer.

-Katzenellenbogen received his Ph.D. from Harvard University, before joining the faculty at Illinois.
-Through his extensive work elucidating the molecular details of estrogen action in various target tissues, he has designed novel estrogens that are being actively used to elucidate estrogen actions by numerous collaborators throughout the world.
-He has been honored as a Fellow of the American Academy of Arts and Sciences and is the recipient of numerous awards.
+Katzenellenbogen received his Ph.D. from Harvard University before joining the faculty at Illinois.
+Through his extensive work elucidating the molecular details of estrogen action in various target tissues, he has designed novel estrogens to clarify estrogen actions by numerous global collaborators.
+He has been honored as a Fellow of the American Academy of Arts and Sciences and has received multiple awards.